 When your professor requires that you read and cite only peer-reviewed journal articles, you should exclude any book reviews.
 Book reviews may be acceptable sources if the author or work is very contemporary and little or no literary criticism has been published.
 Furthermore, most book reviews include a great deal of analysis and interpretation.
 However, reviews lack footnotes or citations and are not peer reviewed.
 Overall, a book review is the opinion of one professional book reader.

 Not all book reviews appear upon the first publication date of a book.
-A film version of a book may appear (for example, Bambi, by Felix Salten--later a Disney movie), and this event may lead to brand new reviews of the Bambi novel in cultural magazines like The New Yorker and Harper's.
+A film version of a book may appear years or even decades after the initial book publication (for example, Bambi, by Felix Salten--later a Disney movie), and this event may lead to brand new reviews of the book.
+Also, new editions of a novel may lead to new reviews in cultural magazines like The New Yorker and Harper's.

 One clarification on the chart: It's not exactly accurate to say that book reviewers have no formal training in literary criticism.
 That is an exagerration to make the point that literary criticism almost always appears in scholarly journals, where professors publish their new ideas.
 Also, literary criticism appears in books, not just journals.
 For example, all the books edited by Harold Bloom are works of literary criticism.